Little Caesars Arena: Construction

 Construction in progress in June 2016.

 A formal groundbreaking ceremony was held at the arena site on September 25, 2014.
 Following the completion of the new arena, Joe Louis Arena was demolished, and its former site was to be redeveloped into a hotel and retail complex.
 The sale of the Joe Louis Arena site came as part of a bankruptcy settlement between the Financial Guaranty Insurance Company and the city of Detroit.

 Mass excavation at the arena site began on April 24, 2015, a few days after Detroit City Council approved a zoning change, allowing vertical construction to officially commence.

-The Detroit Historic District Commission approved the demolition of the Park Avenue Hotel on June 10, 2015, to make room for what will be the arena's loading dock.
+The Detroit Historic District Commission approved the demolition of the Park Avenue Hotel on June 10 to make room for the arena's loading dock.
 Olympia Development claimed that the Park Avenue Hotel stood in a high-security area.
-A demolition permit was issued on June 22, 2015.
+A demolition permit was issued on June 22.
 Detroit-based Adamo Demolition was the contractor listed on the permit.
 Despite protests, the building was imploded on July 11, 2015.
-On August 30, 2015, Olympia Entertainment announced that an estimated 488000 yd3 of soil had been excavated in recent months for the below-grade bowl, and hundreds of deep pier foundations were being drilled and filled with concrete through September.
+On August 30, Olympia Entertainment announced that an estimated 488000 yd3 of soil had been excavated in recent months for the below-grade bowl, and hundreds of deep pier foundations were being drilled and filled with concrete through September.
 The steel frame of the arena began to go up in late fall.

 Construction of the ice surface began on January 5, 2017.
-On February 16, 2017, various construction changes began inside the arena in order to accommodate the Detroit Pistons.
-Construction of the ice rink began on March 8, 2017.
+On February 16, various construction changes began inside the arena in order to accommodate the Detroit Pistons.
+Construction of the ice rink began on March 8.